Discretion pays for Japanese brands in China amid territorial dispute

 The company does not disclose sales figure by region, but the statement said it had seen “almost no impact” from the dispute between Japan and China.

 Other Japanese consumer and car companies were hit hard by the boycott that began after the 2012 protests.
-Most Japanese retail firms, such as Sony Corp (6758.T) and Panasonic Corp (6752.T), do not disclose sales figures for China, but some executives say sales have yet to fully recover.
+Most Japanese retail firms, such as Sony Corp and Panasonic Corp , do not disclose sales figures for China, but some executives say sales have yet to fully recover.

 Some Japanese automakers saw sales fall by around half.
-Nissan Motor Co Ltd (7201.T), the automaker most exposed to the world’s largest car market, also cut its earnings forecast by 20 percent for the year ended March 2013.
+Nissan Motor Co Ltd, the automaker most exposed to the world’s largest car market, also cut its earnings forecast by 20 percent for the year ended March 2013.

 For many Chinese, the saving grace of Japanese products is their quality.
 China’s consumer goods sector has been beset with safety scandals ranging from tainted milk to fake parts, while Japanese manufacturing standards are seen as superior.